Long-time asymptotics and stability for the sine-Gordon equation: Direct and Inverse Scattering

 \begin{remark} In \eqref{theta-re} if we choose $x>t$, then we have $z_0$ purely imaginary.
-And there is no kink/anti-kink and breathers in this region since $v_b, v_k<1$.
-It is also clear that if we set then $ \text{Re} i\theta(x,t; z_j)=0$. \end{remark}
+And there is no kink/anti-kink and breathers in this region since $\textrm{v}_b,\textrm{v}_k<1$.
+It is also clear that if we set then $ \text{Re} i\theta(z_j; x, t)=0$.
+This also give an alternative explanation that breathers and kinks/anti-kinks have no decay in time (up to translations). \end{remark}